hayaku/hayaku/README.md

 ### Developing

-If you want to push the changed submodule, change it's remote to the appropriate `read+write` one.
+If you want to push the changed submodule, change it's remote to the appropriate `read+write` one:

-// TODO: write here a command to do this
+    git remote set-url origin git@github.com:hayaku/hayaku.git

 ### No git